AlexRmlt/ethicbot-rasa/data/nlu.md

 - [The next person](stakeholder:the next person) hides Werner in his house
 - There is [a person](stakeholder) who lies on the ground injured in a TV station
 - There is [a person](stakeholder) who is injured in a TV station
-- First, there is [a group of people](stakeholder) standing on the tracks
 - [Another person](stakeholder:another person) stands on a side track where no train would normally appear
 - [another person](stakeholder) is standing on a side track
 - first there is [jones](name:Jones), who lies injured in a tv broadcasting station